Skip to main content

 For Mother’s Day, jewelry brand Ariel Gordon takes the guesswork out of what you can still buy, when you should buy it, whether it will get there on time, and how much you’ll spend.

-Right at the top of the email, a hero image communicates the brand’s shipping calendar with clear cut-off dates.
+Right at the top of this Mother’s Day marketing example, a hero image communicates the brand’s shipping calendar with clear cut-off dates.
 Throw in a 15% discount and over a dozen products featured in the email, and it’s no surprise that this email earned such a high click rate.

 9. My Trio Rings makes it easy to chip in for a high-priced gift